Liz Beardsley

-Elizabeth Kay Beardsley (born April 21, 2003) is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women's Soccer League (NWSL).
+Elizabeth Kay Beardsley (born April 21, 2003) is an American professional soccer player who plays as a goalkeeper for USL Super League club Tampa Bay Sun, on loan from the Houston Dash.
 She played college soccer for the Georgia Bulldogs and the Maryland Terrapins.

 Early life

 A native of Lakeland, Florida, Beardsley was born to parents Josh and Tiffany Beardsley.
 She participated in both soccer and cross country before dedicating herself entirely to soccer.
 Beardsley played club soccer for the West Florida Flames, where she was a starting goalkeeper and club captain.
 She also played soccer for Lakeland Senior High School while receiving an education.

 College career

 Georgia Bulldogs

 At the start of her career with the Georgia Bulldogs, Beardsley saw little playing time and instead learned from starting goalkeeper Emory Wegener.
 She was named to the 2021 SEC Academic Honor Roll while in a backup role.
 Then, as a sophomore, Beardsley was able to rise to a starting position following Wegener's departure and ended up playing in 14 of Georgia's matches before being benched for Jordan Brown.
 She allowed 12 goals and recorded 7 clean sheets.